imismailpe/guessword/README.md

-## This is a word guessing game.
-You have find a mystery word in six attempts.
+## This is a word guessing game in English.
+You have to find a mystery word in six attempts.
 You can enter letters to get hints if the letter is present on exact position or in a different position.
+Beat highscores and improve your Language and Logical skills

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).